 Garlic was originally used in ancient cultures to fight the fatigue caused by intense physical labor.
 Later on, Olympians in Greece would use garlic to improve their athletic performance.
 In Egypt, whenever there was a garlic shortage, there would also be work stoppage.
 This is because workers and slaves were paid with garlic.

 Today, garlic is used just the same: to avoid exercise-induced fatigue and to improve endurance.
 For gout patients, it can be challenging to stick to an exercise routine and you might get tired faster given your condition.
 Simply take garlic so you can exercise longer and not feel fatigue the next day.
 This should keep you motivated to exercise consistently.

 - Garlic enhances you skin

-If you have wounds, acne, or fungal infections, you can easily fix it with garlic.
+If you have wounds, acne, or fungal infections, you might easily fix it with garlic.
 This is because garlic is an antioxidant, antifungal, and antibacterial superfood.
-It can help solve your skin woes, just apply it topically.
-If you’re trying to fight the signs of aging, you can also use garlic since it helps enhance your skin cell’s longevity.
+It may help solve your skin woes, just apply it topically.
+If you’re trying to fight the signs of aging, you may also use garlic since it helps enhance your skin cell’s longevity.

 - Garlic reduces lung cancer risk

 One study showed that those who ate garlic raw, even just twice a week, were able to reduce their risk for developing lung cancer by 44%.
 This study was done on patients who took garlic for a long period of time.
 As mentioned earlier, you need to be taking garlic consistently over a long time to really reap its wonderful benefits.

 History of Garlic